A Complete Approach to Loop Verification with Invariants and Summaries: Evaluation of Proof Automation

+So far, we have emphasized the properties of loop specifications, how to come up with them from the perspective of a human engineer, in the context of verification against strong properties, where full proof automation cannot be expected.

-This evaluation considers whether state-of-the-art solvers for systems of Horn clauses can be used to infer summaries automatically.
-The benchmark set of the yearly CHC competition~\cite{rummer2020competition} \footnote{\url{https://github.com/chc-comp/chc-comp20-benchmarks}} contains verification tasks that are based on invariants only, and consequentially, one might assume that the implemented techniques are geared towards the shape of the resulting verification conditions.
+In this section we switch perspective and investigate how well state-of-the-art solvers for systems of Horn clauses can be used to infer loop contracts with pre- and postconditions.
+The benchmark set of the yearly CHC competition~\cite{rummer2020competition} contains verification tasks that are based on invariants only, and consequentially, one might assume that the implemented techniques are geared towards the shape of the resulting verification conditions.
+On the other hand, completeness \cref{thm:cc} of loop contracts suggests, that we can expect reasonable results.
+Furthermore, the verification tasks that are currently in reach of Horn solvers focus primarily on integer arithmetic, for which effective algorithms exist.
+Nevertheless, solvers are forced to encode correctness primarily into loop postconditions instead.

-\paragraph{Research Question:} \emph{Can we automate the approach in practice, i.e., can existing solvers instantiate not only invariants but also summaries?}

-It will be of particular interest, whether correctness can be encoded primarily into summaries, relying on safe invariants only.
-This will an experimental account of whether completeness, as stated in \cref{thm:cc}, can actually be relied on.

-The evaluation is based on a prototype tool, described below, that implements both invariants and summaries, such that a fair comparison between the different approaches is ensured.
-As benchmark, we consider all currently supported tasks of selected categories of the SV-COMP repository, \footnote{\url{https://github.com/sosy-lab/sv-benchmarks}} where the goal is to prove correctness, encoded as the unreachability of a specific function.